Back to the blog

 API connections with SaaS apps (for example, SSPM solutions)

-SaaS Security Posture Management, or SSPM solutions typically work via direct API connections with specific SaaS apps and can provide detailed visibility into app-to-app integrations, and app configurations.
-For example, if you connect Salesforce to your SSPM provider, you could then potentially see all of the app-to-app connections (via OAuth or API) that have been granted between Salesforce and any other SaaS tool, including AI tools.
+SaaS Security Posture Management (SSPM) solutions typically work via direct API connections with specific SaaS apps and can provide detailed visibility into app-to-app integrations and app configurations.
+For example, if you connect Salesforce to your SSPM provider, you could potentially see all app-to-app connections (via OAuth or API) that have been granted between Salesforce and any other SaaS tool, including AI tools.

-However, these tools do not offer true discovery given that you have to establish integrations between the SSPM tool and the apps you want to monitor with it.
-While this method can’t discovery “shadow” AI use, it is helpful for gaining visibility into integrations between your critical SaaS apps and AI tools so you can audit and revoke data sharing entitlements with AI tools.
+However, these tools don't offer true shadow AI discovery, because you have to establish integrations between the SSPM tool and the apps you want to monitor.
+While this method can't discover "shadow" AI use, it is helpful for gaining visibility into integrations between your critical SaaS apps and AI tools so you can audit and revoke data sharing entitlements.

-• Visibility into API and OAuth connections between AI tools and critical apps
+Pros: Visibility into API and OAuth connections between AI tools and critical apps; enables review of data sharing entitlements for AI tools; continuous security monitoring for misconfigurations and risks.

 Summing it up: SaaS security solutions

-As you’ve likely surmised, no single approach for AI discovery can give you the full picture of AI use, which is why most SaaS security solution providers offer a layered approach comprising more than one discovery method.
+No single approach for shadow AI discovery can give you the full picture of AI use, which is why most SaaS security solution providers offer a layered approach comprising more than one discovery method.

-For example, Nudge Security combines email discovery, a browser extension, API connections, and SSO integration in order to address most AI discovery needs.
+Nudge Security, for example, combines email discovery, a browser extension, API connections, and SSO integration to address most shadow AI discovery needs:

 • Email discovery provides broad historical coverage and can identify previously unknown AI tools without requiring prior knowledge of their existence.